Health Check requirements

 Configure firewall policies to open ports for Tanium traffic with TCP-based rules instead of application identity-based rules.
 For example, on a Palo Alto Networks firewall, configure the rules with service objects or service groups instead of application objects or application groups.

-If security software is in use in the environment to monitor and block unknown host system processes, your security administrator must create exclusions to allow the Tanium processes to run without interference.
+If security software is in use in the environment to monitor and block unknown host system processes, Tanium recommends that a security administrator create exclusions to allow the Tanium processes to run without interference.
+The configuration of these exclusions varies depending on AV software.
 For a list of all security exclusions to define across Tanium, see Tanium Core Platform Deployment Reference Guide: Host system security exclusions.

 |Target Device||Notes||Exclusion Type||Exclusion|